Survey Accuracy Definition

 - Use the correct sampling strategy to reach your target population.
 This includes correctly identifying the population you seek to survey and making sure that your sample is representative of them.
 Also, make sure that the way in which you are reaching your sample is not introducing systematic bias – the phone book may not be an appropriate way to reach people if most of your population are young and most likely only have a cell phone.

-- Try to reduce bias in responses – if your survey includes sensitive questions, be aware that respondents may answer in a way that ends up under-reporting or over-reporting the issue, for example bullying, domestic violence or alcohol use.
+- Try to reduce bias in responses – if your survey includes sensitive questions, be aware that respondents may answer in a way that ends up under-reporting or over-reporting the issue, for example, bullying, domestic violence, or alcohol use.
 Try to frame the survey and the questions in a non-threatening way so as to encourage respondents to be honest.
 Anonymity can help respondents feel safe to express their true opinion.

 - Improving the response rate – having a low response rate to the survey can significantly affect the validity and reliability of the responses and analysis.
-Make the survey interesting to respondents (why not try adding our scratch card or slot machine to add some fun!) and take care with the layout and presentation to make it appealing.
+Make the survey interesting to respondents (why not try adding our scratch card or slot machine to add some fun!) and take care of the layout and presentation to make it appealing.
 Find other ideas here to increase response rate.